Here’s my first holiday cookie recipe of the season: Hot and Spicy Gingersnaps

 With this recipe, I hereby declare that holiday baking season 2012 has officially begun.
 And if I’m really being honest with you, I’ll admit that I actually started my holiday baking about 2 1/2 weeks ago!
 My Christmas decorations are completely unpacked and already strewn across the house.
 I love the Christmas holiday so much- you see- that I stretch it into lasting as long as possible.

 Way back when I was an active San Diego Junior Leaguer, we put together a cookbook to raise funds.
-This was one of the recipes I tested for that cookbook.
+These Hot and Spicy Gingersnaps were one of the recipes I tested for that cookbook.
 It was tested and rated by 3 to 4 people, and it was deemed delicious enough to make the cut and appear in the finished book: California Sol Food (still available for purchase!).